Richard D. Marsico

 Professor of Law

 Director, Wilf Impact Center for Public Interest Law

-Professor Marsico teaches clinical courses, where he has supervised students representing clients on diverse issues including discrimination, community reinvestment, not-for-profit law, and political asylum.
-His scholarship now focuses on the Community Reinvestment Act, and he has published a book about this obscure, but crucial, federal law that promotes economic development in impoverished communities.
-Professor Marsico is also examining ways to encourage banks to make loans to businesses and residents of these low-income neighborhoods without encouraging predatory lending at high interest rates and harsh terms.
+At NYLS, Professor Marsico has taught numerous clinical courses, where he has supervised students representing clients on diverse issues including discrimination, community reinvestment, not-for-profit law, and political asylum.
+His scholarship has examined the Community Reinvestment Act and how the federal law promotes economic development in impoverished communities as well as ways to encourage banks to make loans to businesses and residents of these low-income neighborhoods without encouraging predatory lending at high interest rates and harsh terms.
 He has written and lectured extensively in the field, focusing on low-income and minority borrowers.
 His published research includes a survey on patterns of home mortgage lending to low-income and minority communities in the New York metropolitan area.